xiangjunn/tp/docs/UserGuide.md

 * `elink 1 c/1` links the first event from the displayed event list to the first contact from the displayed contact list.
 * `elink 2 c/1 c/2 c/3` links the second event from the displayed event list to the first, second and third contacts from the displayed contact list.

+### Unlinking event from multiple contacts: `eunlink`

+Removes the links between the specified event and the multiple contacts.

+Format: `eunlink EVENT_INDEX c/CONTACT_INDEX [c/CONTACT_INDEX]...`

+* Unlinks the event at the specified `EVENT_INDEX` from the contacts at their respective specified `CONTACT_INDEX`.
+* `EVENT_INDEX` refers to the index number shown in the displayed event list.
+* `CONTACT_INDEX` refers to the index number shown in the displayed contact list.
+* `EVENT_INDEX` and `CONTACT_INDEX` **must be a positive integer**, eg 1, 2, 3, …​

+Examples:
+* `eunlink 1 c/1` unlinks the first event in the displayed event list from the first contact in the displayed contact list.
+* `elink 2 c/1 c/2 c/3` unlinks the second event in the displayed event list from the first, second and third contacts in the displayed contact list.

 ### Clearing all events: `eclear`